fatih-yavuz/trendyol-search-enhancer/README.md

 Author
 ------
-It's developed by [Fatih Yavuz](https://twitter.com/fthdev) former Backend Engineer at Trendyol Search
+It's developed by [Fatih Yavuz](https://twitter.com/fthdev) former Backend Engineer at Trendyol Search.
+This repository does not represent the works or opinions of Trendyol.com or other people working at it.

 Usage